goshiaoki/hackathon_humans_lab/README.md

 # hackathon_humans_lab

 Welcome to the **Harnessing Twitter Data for Real-Time Topic Detection and Policy Formulation** repository.
 This project was developed as part of the **HUMANS Lab: PhD Applicants Hackathon**, aimed at advancing AI-Human-centered computing to address pressing societal issues.
+You can run the code at [Google Colab](https://colab.research.google.com/drive/1PshJ5Eoa8fHFkUUT0RBJyAjygzWEY23m?usp=sharing)

 ## Table of Contents
 - [Project Overview](#project-overview)